sebasmonia/awscli-capf/README.md

 ## Refreshing completion data

-If you don't want to use the pre-generated completion data in awscli-capf-docs.data, then after loading `awscli-capf` you can invoke the command `accapf-refresh-data-from-cli`.
+If you don't want to use the pre-generated completion data in awscli-capf-docs.data, then after loading `awscli-capf` you can invoke the command `awscli-capf-refresh-data-from-cli`.
 This command will run `aws help` and use regular expressions to go over the output and get the list of services.
 Then for each service it will execute `aws [service] help` and so on for each combination of service and command.